Skip to content

 • Fried Fruit Chips: This is the most common method for producing banana chips.
 Thin slices of banana are deep-fried in oil (often coconut or palm oil) and may have sugar or honey added.
 These products have a high fat content and are calorically similar to potato chips, not dried fruit.

-Therefore, while a “dried apple chip” fits the definition of a dry fruit, a “fried banana chip” is more accurately classified as a fried snack or confection.
+While a “dried apple chip” fits the definition of a dry fruit, a “fried banana chip” is more accurately classified as a fried snack or confection.
+Understanding caloric density in dry fruits helps explain why fried versions contain dramatically more calories than their dried counterparts.

 Where Do Osmotically-Dried Fruits Belong?